 Herbs For Emotional Support

 Deep fatigue and exhaustion: Here is where we tend to the adrenal glands with gentle, tonic adaptogens for building energetic strength.
 I caution people away from doing any kind of “cleanse” or nutritional restrictions during this time.
 I would focus extensively on diet here to make sure you’ve got the nutritional reserves to build you up from a micro and macro nutrient level.
 And regarding herbs, I often choose either milky oats (Avena sativa) or licorice (Glycyrrhiza glabra) as primary herbs within a formula.
 Both are extremely nutrient dense and nourishing to the endocrine system.
 Energetically, they provide a moistening quality to the body that are often running dry from deficiency or fatigue.
 Personally, I love adding milky oats (ground up almost into a power) to any tea.
-With licorice, I prefer using powder in nut butter balls (no more than 1/2 teaspoon per serving), or taking as a capsule daily.
+With licorice, I prefer using powder in nut butter balls (no more than 1/2 teaspoon per serving).

 My recipe for Milky Oat Brain Tonic Tea 2 Ways / My recipe for Adrenal Supporting Nut Butter Balls